jorbriib/vagrant-lamp-phpmyadmin-load-dump-db/README.md

-# Vagrant box with LAMP, PHPMyAdmin and Load&Dump Database
+# Vagrant VM with LAMP, PHPMyAdmin and Load&Dump Database

-This repository creates a vagrant box with a LAMP environment.
+This repository creates a vagrant VM with a LAMP environment.
 Vagrant loads a sql file to create a database and PHPMyAdmin is accesible to handle.
 When the machine Vagrant shuts down, it creates a backup of the database.

 ##Virtual Machine